hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

   The text on this page, static or animated images, video
 * Auditory<br />
   Non-visual audio content like podcasts, or audio content with visuals like a video.
+* Tactile<br />
+  How we interact with visual content by "clicking here" or otherwise interacting with the content we are receiving.<br />
 * Economic<br />
   Content that requires individual purchase or subscription to access.